contentcal-org/ccal-tech-test/front-end/README.md

 ### Challange 4:

-Some say it's a feature - not a bug as good ideas should never be deleted, but it seems that you cannot remove idea from our Ideas board.
+Some say "it's a feature - not a bug", as good ideas should never be deleted, but it seems that you cannot remove idea from our Ideas board.
 Could you please take a look what's going on?

 _Tip_: You will find the 'Delete' button if you go to edit mode for a particular idea.
 If you can't figure out where to start just open Dev tools and click